sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/preparing-for-calibrations.md

 ## Calibration process overview

-Once all reviews have been written and submitted, we move into the Calibration phase of our Impact Review process.
-During the calibration phase, our People Partner team will meet with each Manager to walk through their Teammates’ reviews, discuss performance, and determine any resulting compensation or promotion changes.
-Specifically, we review:

-- **Performance & Promotion eligibility**: each People Partner will schedule a live meeting to discuss overall performance, as well as any promotion eligibility
-- **Compensation**: we will review your recommended merit and promotion-related compensations adjustments asynchronously.

-**The ultimate goal of the calibration process is to:**

-- Ensure all Teammates get a fair and objective performance assessment
-- Align as a management team on a set of standards to be applied to all Teammates during reviews
-- Guide Managers on how to have effective conversations to deliver Impact Review feedback
-- Help Managers make final recommendations for any compensation changes or promotions

-**Calibration focus areas:**

-- Calibration sessions center on Teammate Talent Assessment and Performance Rating alignment.
-Our [Career Frameworks](../../../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md) are foundational for evaluating both performance and values during calibration and reviews.
-- It's important to note that performance calibrations are part of an ongoing, continuous conversation.
-Alignment is a process we'll continue to work through together by encouraging open dialogue and productive disagreement.

 ## Manager Pre-Work

 In preparation for your Calibration Session with your People Partner, we expect all Managers to complete the following pre-work: